nitrozyna/FDR-Metabolomics/timelog.md

 * *0.5 hour* Meeting with supervisor.

 ### 4 Nov 2020
-* *2 hours* Changed inchi comparison method a few times, q values still differ from the Passatutto results.
+* *2 hours* Changed inchi comparison method a few times, q values still differ from the Passatuto results.

 ### 5 Nov 2020
-* *1 hour* Reorganised the Passatutto notebook included additional information so that it's easier to recreate.
+* *1 hour* Reorganised the Passatuto notebook included additional information so that it's easier to recreate.

 ## Week 7